The Soft Story Legislation

 NEES @ UC San Diego

 The Network for Earthquake Engineering Simulation, part of the National Science Foundation (NSF), is in the process of testing a four-story wood frame building with various retrofit solutions on the shake table at the University of California, San Diego.
-Please visit www.nees.org
+Please visit www.nees.org for more information.

 Four-story wood frame building on UCSD's shake table